twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-20-being-heedful-of-the-qualities-of-the-mind%zh.rst

 Among super-powers, they are challenging or competing each other with greed, hatred and delusion.
 These are: how to get more money in economics and trade wars; how to get more power with the weapon of mass destruction (arms race); how to pollute the food chains, air, water and earth—the natural environments; how to make the Earth hotter and hotter; how to make humans afflicted with new diseases (e.g., 2019-2020 corona Virus or Covid 19—Here we can see the stupidity of world leaders; instead of dealing with the epidemic in unity, they are finding faults and accusations to each other.); etc. All these are wrong challenges.]

 Even animals are challenging each other.
-Two dogs show their teeth and bark angrily when they are challenging each other, and then they bite each otter noisily.
+Two dogs show their teeth and bark angrily when they are challenging each other, and then they bite each other noisily.
 At last both of them hurt and become tired.
 (It seems some politicians and some world leaders are imitating them as their teachers.)

 Sati conquers all of them.
 Sitting meditation is challenging kilesa.
-You have to watch and observe the khandha is: “Is there anything of goodness coming out from it?”
+You have to watch and observe the khandha: “Is there anything of goodness coming out from it?”
 Instead, everything coming out is not good, it responds to us like an enemy.
 Only dukkha comes out from it (i.e. anicca, dukkha, anatta, asubha and dukkha sacca).
 In the time of the Buddha, 30 monks went into a forest for practice.
 One night a tiger came and dragged a young monk into the deep forest.
 The tiger seemed like challenging the monk as: “You can’t run away from me.”
 The monk seemed to challenge back it as saying: “You can only eat my putrid khandha and not my sati and ñāṇa” Khandha is for application (but most people are using it at wrong places).
 The monk became arahant before death.

 Only his khandha died and not the Dhamma.